lessthen3/Peach-E/README.md

 # Peach-E
 Peach-E is a modern, cross-platform, open source 2D/3D game engine built with C++20 and licensed under the permissive MIT License.

 Peach-E is—and always will be—100% free.
-No stupid fucking licensing garbage, no royalties—built, no hidden fees.
+No stupid fucking licensing garbage, no royalties, no hidden fees.
 Built by a game developer, for game developers of any skill level.

 Currently you can target Windows(x86_64), MacOS(ARM64) and Linux(x86_64).
 Support for FreeBSD, Haiku, Android, iOS, iPadOS(w/ apple pencil), tvOS, watchOS, Web, and PS Vita is in the works.
 Peach-E may work on other POSIX compliant systems, but your mileage may vary.